 Family Assistance Programme (FAP)

 IOM is supporting family reunification for recognized Syrian refugees.
 The objective of the project is to speed up the process of family reunification by reviewing applicants’ files in Turkey and Lebanon before their appointment with the German consular authorities there.
 The project, which operates in Istanbul, Gaziantep and Beirut, also provides pre-departure integration measures.
-For more information click here.
+For more information click here or see the FAP information sheet.
 See this article by Deutsche Welle (19.7.2017) which depicts the FAP centre in Irbil, Iraq.

 Direct assistance to internally displaced persons, migrants rescued at sea, detained migrants and vulnerable migrants in urban settings